jengalas/pz-adventures-jekyll/_posts/2002/2002-10-19-susquehanna-county-adventures-and-salt-springs-letterbox.md

   gallery1:
     suffix: cs
     images:
-    - filename:
+    - filename: letterbox
       alt: The letterbox, with me under an umbrella...
 I was trying hard to protect it from the rain!
-    - filename:
+    - filename: stream
       alt: After several days of rain, the stream was full.
   gallery2:
     suffix: cs
     images:
-    - filename:
+    - filename: Pa190065
       alt: Zhanna signs the logbook...
   gallery3:
     suffix: cs
     images:
-    - filename:
+    - filename: rich
       alt: The rain began just as I was about to log my visit.
     - filename:
       alt: This was a very thoughtfully stocked cache.